Blue Jays 12, Orioles 0

 "He's going to learn the hard way because we're probably going to get somebody hurt [Saturday]," Orioles catcher Sal Fasano said.
 "Those guys are probably going to throw at somebody and is it their fault?
 No. Who's fault is it?
 So it's unfortunate, but that's how baseball is played and somebody on our team is probably going to get hit."

 The last Oriole out of the dugout during the scuffle was Palmeiro, the first baseman who sat for the second consecutive night.
 Interim manager Sam Perlozzo said the decision to sit Palmeiro was made on Thursday night.
 After Friday's game Perlozzo said Palmeiro likely would play on Sunday, though the decision was not final.

 Palmeiro took batting practice Friday and appeared to hit the ball better than he had on Thursday.

 "It wasn't bad, but that's batting practice," Palmeiro said.
 "I can hit batting practice in January and feel good.
 It's just different in the games.
 They're changing speeds.
 I haven't played in 10 days.
 Baseball is a little different than any other sport.
 Especially with hitting, you have to worry about the timing."

 After a resurgence against the Tampa Bay Devil Rays, the Orioles' offense went silent.
-They had nine hits -- all singles -- against Toronto starter Josh Towers, a former Oriole, who pitched a complete game.
-The Blue Jays, meanwhile, hit four home runs and Greg Zaun had five RBI.
+It had nine hits -- all singles -- against Toronto starter Josh Towers, a former Oriole, who pitched a complete game.
+The Blue Jays, meanwhile, hit four home runs and Gregg Zaun had five RBI.

 Perlozzo had tried to calm his starter in the first inning.
 While pitching coach Ray Miller usually makes the trips to the mound, Perlozzo chose to go in the first.
 He lectured Cabrera, telling him it would be a tremendous test to get out of the inning unscathed.
 But his young pitcher had already lost control.